thingSpace-ts/ThingSpace.ts/documentation/Testing_And_Code_Review.md

 ### 4.1.
 Location in Git
 `./frontend/app/src/androidTest/java/com.cpen321.usermanagement`

-To run the frontend tests, one needs to have a working backend (deployed in the cloud or locally) on top of that it is necessary to update the `frontend/local.properties` file: sdk.dir= ...sdk folder location on your computer API_BASE_URL= "...url_to_backend/api" IMAGE_BASE_URL="...path to a port on the emulator localhost"
+To run the frontend tests, one needs to have a working backend (deployed in the cloud or locally - .env setup in the backend test instructions).

+On top of that it is necessary to update the `frontend/local.properties` file: sdk.dir= ...sdk folder location on your computer API_BASE_URL= "...url_to_backend/api" IMAGE_BASE_URL="...path to a port on the emulator localhost"